ErikOSorensen/mmzame/README.md

 The table below indicates where and how the displays are produced.
 Note that while the point at which displays are save is recorded in the table below, there are dependencies (as described in `_targets.R`) such that it is always safest to run the `main.R` script to generate the displays.
+While .pdf figures are listed in the table below, the same figures are also exported as .eps figures (with the same basename).

 | Display Item    | Program                  |Line Number | Display file name                      | Note                            |